Lady Dimitrescu: Character story and game appearances

 In the game, Ethan Winters initially encounters Dimitrescu at a meeting of the four lords, where Miranda leaves Ethan's fate to Karl Heisenberg, much to Dimitrescu's dismay.
 After escaping Heisenberg, Ethan goes to the castle and is chased by Dimitrescu and her daughters.
-On one circumstance, he is captured by Dimitrescu's daughters and strung up on a wall to be drained of blood, but manages to free himself and kill the daughters one at a time.
+On one circumstance, he is captured by Dimitrescu's daughters and strung up on a wall to be drained of blood but manages to free himself and kill the daughters one at a time.
 This infuriates her; she ignores Miranda's orders to personally kill Ethan, and chases after him.
-After Ethan stabs her with an ancient dagger, Dimitrescu is forced into mutating into her true dragon-like form while confronting Ethan within her estate's family crypt, and ultimately dies at his hand.
+After Ethan stabs her with an ancient dagger, Dimitrescu is forced into mutating into her true dragon-like form while confronting Ethan within her estate's family crypt and ultimately dies at his hand.

 In the downloadable content expansion "The Mercenaries: Additional Orders" for Resident Evil Village released in October 2022, Lady Dimitrescu is one of the playable characters.
 To give players smoother gameplay, director Kento Kinoshita decided to reduce her height.
 Her gameplay consists of using her talons as weapons, gaining speed and attack damage bonuses after each kill.
-Dimitrescu's hat and dress will be included as a bonus outfit for Grace Ashcroft in the upcoming Resident Evil Requiem scheduled for release in February 2026.
+Dimitrescu's hat and dress were included as a bonus outfit for Grace Ashcroft in the next installment of the franchise, Resident Evil Requiem.